-You can view your resources, such as VMs and services, in two ways:
+You can view your applications (such as VMs and services) in two ways:

-- Use the My Resources widget on the Dashboard.
+- Use the Applications widget on the Dashboard.

-The My Resources page shows you all of the resources you're allowed to see.
+The Applications page shows all the resources you're allowed to see.

 Service summary page

-When you click a service name on the My Resources page or dashboard, the summary opens with the following information:
+When you click a service name on the Applications page or dashboard, the summary opens with the following information:

 - Estimated Cost: Shows a summary chart of the estimated costs for the service.
 You can adjust the time range of the cost summary data.
 Click the Cost Dashboard link in the cost panel to view the costs of all services in your organization and do some basic cost analysis.

 - Recommendations: Shows rightsizing recommendations and provides related actions.
 For more information about rightsizing recommendations, see Rightsizing VMs and Instances.

 - Performance: Shows how a VM is performing and what issues may be affecting its performance.
 Performance data is retrieved from the cloud account and may not be available for all of your VMs.

 - Events from the last 30 days: Shows a list of events that have occurred for that service.
 Events can be independent of user action and can be initiated outside the system, such as in the AWS console.
 For example, if a VM's IP address changed, this would be shown only in the VM's Events drop-down panel and not in the Tasks drop-down panel or the Tasks page.